kneasle/wheatley/README.md

 ## Quickstart

+Wheatley needs a working Python3 environment - see [the Windows simple setup guide](SIMPLE_WINDOWS.md) for help.

 ### Installation (using Pip)
 Run the following command to install or update to the [latest version of Wheatley](https://pypi.org/project/wheatley/):